Descanonge/research_support/Latex/Software_to_use_guide.md

 You can install **everything** with the package `texlive-full` but this can be heavy (multiple GBs).
 It can be wise to install as you need.
 LaTeX packages are grouped in Ubuntu/Debian/Whatever packages.
 So you might need `texlive-science` for the beloved [siunitx](https://ctan.org/pkg/siunitx).
 This can lead to downloading more packages than you really need.
-You could use the program `tlmgr` to download packages one by one.
+You could use the program `tlmgr` to download packages one by one bust going this route is quite technical.
 You can avoid most of the weight by not installing the documentations (`texlive-science-doc` for instance), which downloads plenty of pdfs that you can find online anyway.

 If you do have the documentation installed, be sure to check the `texdoc` software (accessible as command line and GUI).